mchenliu/Tableau_Project_Spotify_Data_Analysis/User_Story.md

 - Examine the correlation between skip rate and total playtime for the top 20 artists and the top 20 podcast shows.

 ## :microscope: Detailed View
+Provide a comprehensive list of all streaming history with necessary information such as show name, epsidoe name, artist name, album name and track name.

+## :video_game: Design & Interactivity Requirements
+Dashboard Dynamic
+- Provide users with the ability to navigate between the dashboards easily.
+- Make the charts and graphs interactive, enabling users to filter data using the charts.

+Data Filters
+- Allow users to filter data by show name, episode name, artist name, album name and track name.